Building Inspections and Surveys

 Pricing for a single visit is on our pricing page.
 Contact us to discuss pricing for multisite regular contract aerial inspections, as part of any scheduled and preventative maintenance program.

-Here is an example of a client roof inspection with the ability to zoom in to individual high definition images
+Here is an example of a client roof and chimney inspection with the ability to zoom in to individual high definition images

 Steeplejacks and Abseiling

 Drones will never replace the skills of a steeplejack or an industrial climber scaling buildings to carry out repairs or maintenance.

 Drones are now becoming recognised as the first point of inspection and an efficient method to access difficult-to-reach areas for various industrial applications.

 Drone images and video can help inspect, analyse and review, before committing to the expense of erecting scaffolding, hiring cranes or deploying suspended access cradles.

 Drone inspection can save hours for skilled climbers, pinpointing and allowing them to set priorities and a timetable for planned or urgent maintenance.